lmcdon14/GiftLink/general_info.md

 other permissions will.
 This essentially means that our users will have to allow our app to access certain information.
 Since our app will mainly focus on user data, we will only need read permissions for user attributes (friends, birthday, etc.) and user activity (likes).
 You can find more information on permissions [here](https://developers.facebook.com/docs/facebook-login/permissions/).

+## Testing

+We will need to write a number of tests in order to ensure that our application is functioning properly.
+One unique feature of the Facebook Graph API is that we will be able to create virtual [test users](https://developers.facebook.com/docs/graph-api/reference/v2.12/test-user) to make API calls.

+**Use these API's**
+- /{app-id}/accounts/test-users to create and associate test users.
+- /{test-user-id} to update a test user's password or name.